sausage404/mbext-database/README.md

 ## Basic Usage

-Let's walk through how to use the MCBE Database in your Minecraft Bedrock Edition scripts.
+Let's walk through how to use the database in your minecraft bedrock.
 We'll cover the essential operations with practical examples.

 Create a Database Instance With TypeScript